Third Carlist War: Outbreak of the hostilities

 The government's victory at Orokieta was a huge setback for the Carlists, but the war was not yet ended.
 Following their defeat at Orokieta, Carlists from Biscay, under the leadership of Fausto de Urquizu, Juan E. de Orúe and Antonio de Arguinzóniz, laid down their arms and surrendered, signing the Conveno de Amorebieta with General Serrano in exchange for a general indult and the possibility of escaping to France or of being incorporated into the national army.

 However, in other areas of Spain, such as in Castile, Navarre, Catalonia, Aragon and Gipuzkoa, Carlist parties remained active, engaging government forces in heavy fighting across the area.
 Though the Carlists suffered a setback in the Basque Provinces, they were far from beaten and still posed a serious threat to the government.
 Furthermore, the arrangement signed in Amorebieta was rejected by both sides; Serrano was forced to leave his post, while Carlists denounced those who surrendered as traitors.

 Meanwhile, in Catalonia, the uprising started earlier than Carlos VII had expected.
-70 men led by Joan Castell revolted and started raising supporters to form new war parties.
-The command post was assumed by Rafael Tristany until Carlos VII replaced him with the infant Alfonso, Carlos's own brother.
-Several efforts were made to form a common military structure during the summer of 1872 but were unsuccessful until the arrival of the infant Alfonso in December 1872.
+Seventy men led by Joan Castell revolted and started raising supporters to form new war parties.
+The command post was assumed by Rafael Tristany until Carlos VII replaced him with the Infante Alfonso, Carlos's own brother.
+Several efforts were made to form a common military structure during the summer of 1872 but were unsuccessful until the arrival of the Alfonso in December 1872.
 At the same time, Carlist Pascual Cucala gained popular support in the Maestrat.
 With the arrival of the infant Alfonso and the reactivation of the war parties, Carlists were able to muster 3,000 men in Catalonia, 2,000 in Valencia, and 850 in Alicante.